Abusive Teller Machine

 Raising awareness of the scale of financial abuse in Ireland

-As part of AIB’s Group Advocacy initiative, which seeks to support vulnerable customers, they discovered that 1 in 10 Irish women have been financially abused by their partners at some time.
+As part of AIB’s Group Advocacy initiative, which seeks to support vulnerable customers, it was discovered that 1 in 10 Irish women have been financially abused by their partners at some time.
 In conjunction with Women’s Aid, a domestic abuse charity, AIB identified a lack of public awareness and understanding of financial abuse as a serious barrier to women seeking help to escape abusive relationships.

 The Abusive Teller Machine was reprogrammed to behave like a controlling, abusive partner: asking a series of intrusive questions before ultimately refusing to release their cash.
 The reason behind the interaction was revealed and customers were directed to learn the different forms of financial abuse and seek support through Women’s Aid if they, or someone they knew, were suffering financial abuse.